 He has made the long-term photographic project "In the Wild World of Writers," for which he took with a "naturalistic " attitude a large number of portraits of the most famous Italian narrators and storytellers.

-He is recently (December, 2013) the winner of the award "Best Single Image in a Portfolio (Vanishing Cultures & Emerging) and of Portfolio (Monochromal) of "Travel Photographer Of The Year Awards 2013".
+He is (December, 2013) the winner of the award "Best Single Image in a Portfolio (Vanishing Cultures & Emerging) and of Portfolio (Monochromal) of "Travel Photographer Of The Year Awards 2013".

 He has contributes in July 2014 at Royal Photographic Society, International Print Exhibition157, in London and in others four locations in the UK.